 On February 4 of which year did the Electoral College unanimously elect George Washington as the first U.S. president?

-Answer at bottom of page!
+Answers at bottom of page!

-No Full Moon
+Full Moon for February

 Recipes for the Season